T Push Up: How To Do, Benefits and Muscles Worked

 Here are some tips and techniques for doing T push-ups:

-Make sure you are starting in the traditional push-up position with your hands placed slightly wider than shoulder-width apart.
+• Make sure you start in the traditional push-up position with your hands placed slightly wider than shoulder-width apart.

-Before doing, it is important to warm up properly, it can be a light cardio or dynamic stretching exercises to get your muscles ready for the workout.
+• Before doing so, it is important to warm up properly.
+It can be a light cardio or dynamic stretching exercise to get your muscles ready for the workout.

 With a little creativity and variety, you’ll never get bored of mastering this classic move!